chrilyng/chrilyng.github.com/_posts/2015-03-24-socket-io-experiments.md

 Initial impressions:

-* It was quite easy to setup install npm and NodeJS on Ubuntu through apt-get
+* It was quite easy to setup a local runtime for NodeJS on Ubuntu using apt-get

-* I understand how powerful Node and Javascript is for event based server side scripting for web applications
+* I am beginning to understand how powerful Node and Javascript is for event based server side scripting in web applications

 You can see my own [experiments](https://github.com/chrilyng/socket-io-chat-experiment) with the framework where I try to implement some of the suggestions from the guide.